close

 Conclusion:

-Overall, the choice to have or to not have an abortion is not an easy one.
-According to the Washington Post, almost half of the pregnancies that occur in America are unplanned.
-This leaves a lot of women in formidable predicaments.
-Unplanned pregnancies force mothers to make difficult choices regarding the status of their fetus.
-Whether a woman chooses to keep the baby or not, it is important that she has the choice to decide which is right for her.
-This fundamental right over her body is something that many want to take away.
-To have full autonomy over the decision of one’s body is a right that is granted to every human being.
-Falling pregnant with an unplanned baby should not determine whether they still have that freedom of choice.
-When the fetus is not at the appropriate level of viability (39 weeks) mothers should have every right to determine the outcome of their pregnancy.
-As, at the end of the day, her body belongs to her and only her.
-To determine that a fetus’ life is worth more than half of American women’s lives would be a massive blow to women’s rights as a whole.
-I fight for abortion in a bid to fight for women’s rights everywhere.
+In conclusion, the choice to have or not have an abortion is tough.
+According to the Washington Post, almost half of pregnancies in the U.S. are unplanned.
+This puts many women in difficult situations.
+Unplanned pregnancies force mothers to make hard choices about their fetus.
+Whether a woman decides to keep the baby or not, she should have the right to make that choice.
+This fundamental right over her body is something many want to take away.
+Having full autonomy over one’s body is a right granted to every human.
+An unplanned pregnancy shouldn’t take away a woman’s freedom of choice.
+If the fetus hasn’t reached viability (39 weeks), mothers should have the right to decide their pregnancy’s outcome.
+After all, her body belongs to her.
+Saying a fetus’s life is worth more than the lives of half of American women would be a huge blow to women’s rights.
+I support abortion rights to support women’s rights everywhere.

 Image of Dr. Oliver Johnson